Stuycs-K/finalprojectapcs-4-zhou-amy-cai-cody/DEVLOG-Cody.md

 ### 2025-06-03 - Wave Display and Simulation Setup

 I changed the display() function for Wave to display a smooth wavefront rather than multiple points.
 Then I rewrote the setup() and draw() methods using the new Wave, Point, and Source classes to run the simulation smoothly.

+### 2025-06-04 - Working on Simulation

+Worked on making the waves display as gradients and removing the points once they go off screen.
+Also began working on the Detector and Interference classes.